Homeless Advocate and Founder of The Van Arrested for Failure to Mistreat Homeless Population

-Founder of The Van, an outreach effort to support the local homeless population, Aaron Reddin has been arrested for failure to properly mistreat the local homeless.
+Founder of The Van, an outreach effort to support the local homeless population, Aaron Reddin was arrested today for failure to properly mistreat the local homeless.
 Reddin was taken into custody on his farm in North Little Rock Thursday and is being held without bond in Pulaski County.

 The law went into action in 2000 as a way to control the local homeless population around the developing Clinton Center area and has been kept to prevent local homeless from tarnishing the reputation of the tourist areas of the city.
 The law has only been enacted once, in 2007, when during the last day of River Fest a local couple gave their entrance badges and unused money tickets to a local homeless man.